 The Annual Parish Open Meeting will take place on Tuesday 28th May in the Parish Hall, starting at 7pm.
 Come along and meet your parish councillors, hear the annual parish council report and rise any matters of concern.
 We look forward to seeing you there.

-The next meeting of Woolhope Parish Council will take place on Tuesday 26th March 2019 at the Parish Hall, starting at 7.30pm.
+The next meeting of Woolhope Parish Council will be an extraordinary meeting scheduled for Tuesday 28th May at 8.00pm (or on conclusion of the Annual Parish Open Meeting) at the Parish Hall.
 Please see the Council documents page for a copy of the agenda approximately three days before the meeting.

-To stand for election to become a parish councillor you must be:
+To become a parish councillor you must be:

 - At least 18 years old on the day of your nomination, and

 - A British citizen, an eligible Commonwealth citizen or a citizen of any other member state of the European Union

 You must also meet at least one of the following four qualifications:

 - You are, and will continue to be, registered as a local government elector for the parish in which you wish to stand from the day of your nomination onwards, or

 - You have occupied as owner or tenant any land or other premises in the parish area during the whole of the 12 months before the day of your nomination and the day of election, or